 - Please make sure your makeup matches your skin tone and isn't too light, and blends well around your jawline and neck

-- Avoid any sort of sparkly/shimmering makeup
+- Avoid any sort of sparkly/shimmering makeup like the plague

 - Bring your makeup and hair products with you to touch-up if needed

 - Wear your hair as you would to a big audition.
 It should look put together but not overdone.
 Most of all, it should look like you would actually wear it to an audition.
 Watch out for strays and frizz.